Iona College Unveils Vibrant New Green Space Coming Spring Semester 2022

 “The importance of having vibrant outdoor spaces where students and faculty can interact and build meaningful relationships has never been greater,” said Iona President Seamus Carey, Ph.D.
 “Driven by our strategic plan and our commitment to student success, the Murphy Green will be a beautiful new space that will open up exciting opportunities for students to learn outside the lines and stay engaged beyond the classroom.
 We are so grateful to the Murphy family for its continued support of Iona College and its students.”

-Joseph M. Murphy ’59, ’83H and Iona College President Seamus Carey, Ph.D., with members of the Student Government Association, unveiling a vibrant new green space coming to campus spring 2022.
+Joseph M. Murphy ’59, ’83H and Iona University President Seamus Carey, Ph.D., with members of the Student Government Association, unveiling a vibrant new green space coming to campus spring 2022.

 Photo credit Ben Hider.